The finds from Oberkassel and the remains of the Celtic ring wall on the Petersberg remind us of the early history days in the Siebengebirge.

 In the historiography about the rise of Rome (from the 5th century onwards) we do not meet anonymous “people” any more, but tribes and civilizations to which we can assign specific cultures (and cultural regions), for example the Iron Age cultures of Hallstatt (as of 800 BC) and La Tène (as of 450 BC).
 After the Punic Wars, Rome was the antique world power: all the countries around the Mediterranean Sea and large parts of Western Europe were in Roman possession.

-The settlement on the Petersberg
+Siebengebirge: a settlement on Mount Petersberg

-We know very little about the early Germanics and Celts in our region, and what we know comes from Roman sources.
+We know very little about early history in the Siebengebirge, the early Germanics and Celts in our region, and what we know comes from Roman sources.
 There are only little archaeological finds from the Roman era here on the right bank of the Rhine.
 Back then, the Seven Mountains were situated in the border zone between the Teutonic civilization in the north and the Celtic civilization in the south.
 More and more Germanics left their homelands in the north and northeast that were often devastated by floods, and broke into Celtic settlement areas at the rivers Rhine and Mosel.
 There were settlements on the Petersberg and between the mountains Petersberg and Nonnenstromberg.
 Part of the circular settlement wall around the Petersberg plateau (around 100 BC) still remains.

 The Gallic War